-After the publication of the Initial Circular, BRM announced on 3 December 2010 that it has awarded the front end engineering design ("FEED") services contract for the design and construction of the Marillana Project (Stage 1) to UGL Resources Pty Ltd ("UGL"), a wholly owned subsidiary of UGL Limited, one of Australia's leading providers of project delivery services in the mining and mineral processing, oil and gas, chemicals and industrial processing industries.
+BRM announced on 3 December 2010 that it has awarded the FEED services contract for the design and construction of the Marillana Project (Stage 1) to UGL Resources Pty Ltd ("UGL"), a wholly owned subsidiary of UGL Limited, one of Australia's leading providers of project delivery services in the mining and mineral processing, oil and gas, chemicals and industrial processing industries.

-In conjunction with the FEED engineering, BRM engaged Evans and Peck Pty Ltd, an international advisory company that supports government and private organisations in the conception, development and delivery of major projects throughout Australia, Asia and the Middle East to assist with the compilation of the bankable feasibility study (the "BFS").
-The BFS currently is progressing and is to be completed once BRM has resolved its arrangement with infrastructure providers.
+In conjunction with the FEED engineering, BRM engaged Evans and Peck Pty Ltd, an international advisory company that supports government and private organisations in the conception, development and delivery of major projects throughout Australia, Asia and the Middle East to assist with the compilation of the BFS.
+The BFS is currently progressing and is to be completed once BRM has resolved its arrangement with infrastructure providers.
 DRA Pacific, a recognised leader in the field of mineral beneficiation and process design, will be assisting BRM to review the plant operations philosophy and prepare an operational readiness plan.